Why a $4 bicycle repair signals hope for Syria’s postwar economy

 | Qaboun and Palmyra, Syria

-Fawziya Saad and her nine-year-old son Ibrahim push a rickety bike along a road flanked by debris on the outskirts of Damascus.
+Fawziya Saad and her 9-year-old son, Ibrahim, push a rickety bike along a road flanked by debris on the outskirts of Damascus.

 Some breeze-block homes – like theirs – are in poor shape but habitable, their rusty satellite dishes gazing at hazy blue skies.
 Others in this Damascus suburb, Qaboun, are flattened reminders of Syria’s 14-year war, which has yet to give way to true peace or prosperity.